cloudControl/documentation/Platform Documentation.md

 ## Deploying New Versions

-The cloudControl platform supports zero downtime deploys for all deployments.
+The dotCloud platform supports zero downtime deploys for all deployments.
 To deploy a new version use either the *web console* or the `deploy` command.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME deploy